IsarNejad/IsarNejad.github.io/_pages/research.md

 ## Ethics in AI:
   - [**Explainability**](#explain) In this project, we use concept-based explanations and other explainability techniques to analyze a model and understand its flaws in terms of safety, generalizability, fairness and robustness.
   - [**Behavioral Analysis of Generative Models:**](#Bias) In this project, we analyze the model's output to uncover biases learned by text classifiers and generative models.
-  - [**Ethical Challenges in Abuisve Language Detection**](#JAIR) In this project, we bring ethical and human rights considerations to every stage of developing an NLP system for detecting abusive language in online platforms.
+  - [**Ethical Challenges in Abuisve Language Detection: **](#JAIR) In this project, we bring ethical and human rights considerations to every stage of developing an NLP system for detecting abusive language in online platforms.
-  - [**Privacy**](#privacy ): In this project, we use NLP techniques to deidetify text.
+  - [**Privacy:**](#privacy ) In this project, we use NLP techniques to deidetify text.

 {: .amaranth-deep-purple}
 ## Computational Social Science
   - [**Uncovering and Combating Stereotypes:**](#Stereo-NL) In this project, we use computational linguistics and machine learning techniques to uncover and combat the stereotypical views prominent in society.
-  - [**Political ideology detection on social media:**](#political-ideology) This project is in collaboration with McGill University, where we use network analysis and natural language processing to understand the political ideologies expressed on social media.
+  - [**Political Ideology Detection on Social Media:**](#political-ideology) This project is in collaboration with McGill University, where we use network analysis and natural language processing to understand the political ideologies expressed on social media.

 {: .amaranth-deep-purple}
 ## Machine Learning Applications
-  - [**Medical data analysis**](#biomedical): We analyze different forms of biomedical data to increase the efficiency and accuracy of diagnosis and treatment in medical applications.
+  - [**Medical Data Analysis**](#biomedical): We analyze different forms of biomedical data to increase the efficiency and accuracy of diagnosis and treatment in medical applications.
-  - [**Audio and speech processing**](#Speech): We developed neural network models for improving Farsi speech recognition.
+  - [**Audio and Speech Processing**](#Speech): We developed neural network models for improving Farsi speech recognition.
-  - [**Facial recognition**](#PhD): We developed neural network models for emotion detection and facial image generation.
+  - [**Facial Recognition**](#PhD): We developed neural network models for emotion detection and facial image generation.

 <br>